Momwise

 4. Let toddler squish and explore

 Toddler's Job: Squishing and moving confetti around.
+Love sensory play?
+See our full list of Valentine's sensory bins for more ideas.

 7. Torn Paper Collages